Frequently Asked Questions

 Is the expectation that the site Principal Investigator (PI) prescribe dronedarone for the entire 12 months?

-The PI does not need to be the physician prescribing dronedarone; however, the PI does need to assume responsibility for the patient, their participation, and the following of the protocol.
-In the case of dronedarone, this will include oversight to ensure patients are taking the medication as prescribed after discharge and educating any other providers that are working with the patient.
-The PI may delegate this monitoring to another member of the trial team.
+However, the PI does need to assume responsibility for the patient, their participation, and the following of the protocol.
+In the case of dronedarone, this will include oversight to ensure subjects are taking the medication as prescribed and educating any other providers that are working with the subject.
+The PI may delegate this monitoring to another member of the trial team

 Are there specific labs that need to be drawn, or tests that need to be done on patients in the dronedarone arm during the follow up period?